Co-Parenting Counseling

 Deciding to participate in Co-parenting Counseling can empower you and your co-parent to help your kids stay connected and not rejected as your family transitions to a new normal.
 As a Co-parenting Counselor in Birmingham, Alabama our overall goal is to get parents to share stories about their children again with each other.

 For many coparents, this is difficult because so much bitterness has built up because of the divorce process, and they have stopped talking.
 We often tell our coparents that our clients are their children.
-We are working FOR their children, and what their kids need are two parents that are talking and engaged in their life.
+We are working FOR their children, and what their kids need are two parents that are talking and engaged in their lives.

 What is My Process for Co-parenting Counseling?